syniuhin/Readily/README.md

 ![Screenshot](http://cs608727.vk.me/v608727090/a06e/bzoLRnPrCfY.jpg)

-With this technology you can read up to 1000 words per minute instead of 220 when reading normally.
+With this technology you can read up to 1200 words per minute instead of 220 when reading normally.

 ##Instructions

-To start reading copy some the text to clipboard or choose `.txt` file from your filesystem (*this action actually requires file manager*).
+To start reading copy some the text to clipboard or choose plain text / `.epub` file from your filesystem (*this action actually requires file manager*).

 To pause or play, slightly swipe on the reader window.
 You can scroll through a text using either button or left and right swipe.